Pudzz/Custom-Binary-Format-FBX-SDK/README.md

 The custom format includes the following:

     Mesh data [Vertices]
-    Lambert materials [Support for Phong and HLSL] Textures [Diffuse and Normal/Bump]
+    Lambert materials [Support for Phong and HLSL, just uncomment the code] Textures [Diffuse and Normal/Bump]
     Cameras
     Lights